-- Datalogger support software: Station Status 2 > Table Fill Times tab, Reset Tables. - Device Configuration Utility: Data Monitor tab, Reset Table button.
+- Datalogger support software: Station Status > Table Fill Times tab, Reset Tables. - Device Configuration Utility: Data Monitor tab, Reset Table button. - CR1000KD Keyboard/Display add-on: Data > Reset Data Tables.

-9.7.4 Formatting drives
+9.6.4 Formatting drives

-CPU, , and USB (module required) drives can be formatted individually.
+CPU, USR, CRD (memory card required), and USB (module required) drives can be formatted individually.
 Formatting a drive erases all files on that drive.
 If the currently running user program is on the drive to be formatted, the program will cease running and data associated with the program are erased.
 Drive formatting is performed through the datalogger support software File Control > Format command.

-9.7.5 Full memory reset
+9.6.5 Full memory reset

 Full memory reset occurs when an operating system is sent to the datalogger using Device Configuration Utility or when entering 98765 in the Status table field FullMemReset (see FullMemReset (p.
-128)).
+153)).
 A full memory reset does the following: